Blibbo/Studio/Software/OS/OS.md

   - operating system
   - operating systems
 ---
-Piece of [[software]] that provides an interface between you and your hardware.
+Piece of [[Software]] that provides an interface between you and your hardware.

 It's composed of a [[#kernel]] and an [[#userland]].